amishk43/Library_Catalog_Project/README.md

 ## Use of AI Tools
 ChatGPT was used to:
-Assist with Tkinter syntax
-review logic for rule enforcement and overall code stability
+Assist with Tkinter syntax and review logic for rule enforcement and overall code stability